• Skip to primary navigation

 Uses for Lime Powder

 This list can be for full limes, lime flesh, or just lime zest.
-Zest gives a less bitter flavor, and most lime powder when using whole lemons is not bitter unless your limes have an unusually large pith in them.
+Zest gives a less bitter flavor, and most lime powder when using whole limes is not bitter unless your limes have an unusually large pith in them.
 Those are usually from very immature limes

 • Use lime in your salt rim for citrusy cocktails